pytorch/pytorch/docs/source/nn.rst

     parametrize.ParametrizationList

-Utility functions to calls a given Module in a stateless manner.
+Utility functions to call a given Module in a stateless manner.

 .. autosummary::
     :toctree: generated